Kong/kong-apisecops-redhat/README.md

 ## Tutorial Overview

-### AcmeBank Disputes APISpec Tutorial
+### AcmeBank Disputes APISpec

 For this tutorial you will be working on the Acmebank Disputes APISpec.

-**First**, you will get hands on experiences with Insomnia.
+**First**, you will get hands-on-experiences with Insomnia.
 The Disputes APISpec will be imported, updated, and the changes commited to source control all from Insomnia.

-**Second**, once the APISpec has been commited to source controle, you will execute three tekton CI/CD pipelines sequentially, to review and publish the API to the appropriate Gateway Environment.
+**Second**, once the APISpec has been commited to source control, you will execute three tekton CI/CD pipelines sequentially, to review and publish the API to the appropriate Gateway Environment.

 1. **disputes-apispec-review pipeline** - will open a pr to push the APISpec to the konnect-sandbox runtime group.
 2. **api-gateway-sandbox-pipeline** - will review open prs to konnect-sandbox: execute custom governance linting of the APISpec, validate the deck transformation, and finally deck sync to administer the API to to the konnect-sandbox runtime group.